MinnPost/minnpost-wordpress/wp-content/plugins/stop-spammer-registrations-plugin/readme.txt

 * Block TLDs
 * Block countries
 * Block/allow IPs, emails, and usernames manually
+* Send email when allow list request is approved
 * So much more...
 * Server-level firewall protection (Premium Only)
-* Themed registration/login pages (Premium Only)
+* Themed registration/login pages and menu links (Premium Only)
 * Import/export settings (Premium Only)
 * Export log to Excel (Premium Only)
 * Restore default settings (Premium Only)
-* Contact Form 7 protection (Premium Only — Coming Soon)
+* Contact Form 7 protection (Premium Only)
+* Built-in contact form (Premium Only)

 == Installation ==